Akimble00/Elk-Project/README.md

 - Update the host file to include webserver and ELK
 - Run the playbook, and navigate to Kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it? filebeat-playbook.yml will be copied to the etc/ansible/host
+Where do you copy it? filebeat-playbook.yml will be copied to the /etc/ansible/host/
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on? filebeat.yml has to be updated which is a configuration file that will be dropped into the Elk-Server during the run of the ansible-playbook. update the host.cfg file in the ansible directory you will need to create a new group called [elkservers] and add the Private IP of the Elk-Server to the group. designate the Private IP of the Elk-Server in lines 106 and 1806.
+How do I specify which machine to install the ELK server on versus which to install Filebeat on? filebeat.yml has to be updated which is a configuration file that will be dropped into the Elk-Server during the run of the ansible-playbook. update the host.cfg file in the ansible directory you will need to create a new group called [elkservers] and add the Private IP of the Elk-Server to the group. designate the Private IP of the Elk-Server in lines 1106 and 1806.

 - _Which URL do you navigate to in order to check that the ELK server is running? http://publicIP/app/kibana